Red Clay State Historic Park: State Park history and events

 The Eternal Flame of the Cherokee Nation, a memorial to the Cherokees who suffered and died during the removal, was placed on the site on April 6, 1984, at an event attended by both the Eastern Band of Cherokee Indians and the Cherokee Nation of Oklahoma.
 This was the first time the two tribes were reunited since the removal.
 Between April 17 and 19, 2009, a joint council again convened at Red Clay to commemorate the 25th anniversary of the 1984 event.
-On August 22 and 23, 2015, the three federally recognized Cherokee tribes; the Eastern Band of Cherokee Indians, Cherokee Nation, and the United Keetoowah Band of Cherokee Indians; reconvened at Red Clay State Park for the first time since the removal.
-The park has also hosted a number of recurring events.
+On August 22 and 23, 2015, the three federally recognized Cherokee tribes; the Eastern Band of Cherokee Indians, the Cherokee Nation, and the United Keetoowah Band of Cherokee Indians; reconvened at Red Clay State Park for the first time since the removal.
+The park has also hosted several recurring events.
 Between 1982 and 2001, an event called the Cherokee Days of Celebration (known as Cherokeefest until 1986) was held at the park in August and sponsored by the state.
 The festival returned in 2003 as the Cherokee Cultural Celebration.
 The event, sponsored by the Eastern Band of Cherokee Indians and other groups, features exhibitions about Cherokee culture and heritage.
-Friends of Red Clay was established as a nonprofit organization in 2007, and hosted an annual pow wow in October, the last of which occurred in 2019.
+Friends of Red Clay was established as a nonprofit organization in 2007, and hosted an annual pow-wow in October, the last of which occurred in 2019.
+Part of the third episode of the PBS American Experience documentary series We Shall Remain, titled "Trail of Tears", was filmed in the park in 2008.
+A sign designating the park as part of the Trail of Tears National Historic Trail was unveiled on February 7, 2018.
+A project to update the museum was completed on November 4, 2021.
+The blacksmith shop was added in June 2023.